daisygunn/around-the-world/README.md

 The business goals of the website are:
 1. To provide an educational learning platform for children.
 2. To provide engaging content so that users enjoy using this quiz.
+3. To create an easy to navigate website to ensure that it is user friendly.

 The user goals of this website are:
 1. To learn key geography facts and information about our world.